Gregory Ejiogu Umunna

 Besides academic works, I have been very privileged to serve in the area of Practical theology.
 From 2013 to date, being a parish priest, serving the over 600 parishioners of three churches in the three towns of Alyth Blairgowrie and Couper Angus in the lovely Perthshire end of Scotland has been a great privilege for which I am most thankful.
 It means that I could engage through a pastoral duty of care with the Staff and Pupils of St. Stephen’s primary school Blairgowrie as well the residents of the five Nursing Homes within these three towns where we form one ABC family.

 Besides the daily administration of sacraments to my parishioners, some very remarkable events: In 2015, when I was tasked with sourcing funds for the restoration and renewal of a ‘B’ Listed dilapidated 1856 St. Stephen’s Church Blairgowrie.
 I headed the project and not only raised £507,000 from Heritage Lottery Funds, Historic Environment Scotland and other allied Trusts but also delivered this historic and momentous project by July 2018 with a grand ceremony of the dedication of the church.
 I also initiated and Coordinated a programme on Intergenerational dementia initiative with St. Stephen’s Primary School in Blairgowrie, Perthshire as part of Dementia Friendly Community awareness.
-With the devastating impact of the COVID19 pandemic, I also undertook another project with the Heritage Emergency Fund to ameliorate the impact of the pandemic and make provisions for the communities I serve.
+With the devastating impact of the COVID19 pandemic.

 My vision of life is based on one humanity and a transformative Christianity as a tool.
 My aim is always to bring my drive for evidence and result based approach to critical theological/religious thinking and practice to underlie whatever task at hand and while working in collaboration with others.
 A little bit of tennis as well as walking help at the end of the day.